Henkel boss is possible candidate for ABB CEO: report

-ABB is banking on a global push to increase energy efficiency to drive demand for its products and has splashed out on acquisitions under Hogan to position itself for growth.
+ABB, banking on a global energy efficiency drive to increase demand for its products, has splashed out on acquisitions under Hogan.
 But it has been hampered by the sluggish global economy in recent quarters and is pushing through cost-saving measures.
-(Reporting by Caroline Copley; Editing by Helen Massy-Beresford)

 - Radar showed missing plane may have turned back: Malaysia military

 - Exclusive: Malaysia plane probe narrows on mid-air disintegration - source